awsdocs/aws-private-ca-user-guide/doc_source/PcaKubernetes.md

 1. **Termination at a pod\.**

-   Each pod is a group of one or more containers \(for example, Docker containers\) that share storage and network resources\.
+   Each pod is a group of one or more containers that shares storage and network resources\.
 If you have installed both **cert\-manager** and **aws\-privateca\-issuer**, and provisioned the cluster with a private CA, Kubernetes can install a signed TLS certificates on pods as needed\.
 A TLS connection terminating at a pod is unavailable by default to other pods in the cluster\.

 1. **Secure communications between pods\.**